JeremiasOviedo/ai-legal-analysis-test/terms-of-service-test.md

 ## Purchases
 If you wish to purchase any product or service made available through Service (“Purchase”), you may be asked to supply certain information relevant to your Purchase including, without limitation, your credit card number, the expiration date of your credit card, your billing address, and your shipping information.

-You represent and warrant that: (i) you have the legal right to use any credit card(s) or other payment method(s) in connection with any Purchase; and that (ii) the information you supply to us is true, correct and complete.
+You represent and warrant that: (i) you have the legal right to use any credit card(s) or other payment method(s) in connection with any Purchase; and that (ii) the information you supply to us is true, correct and complete.asdasdasd

 We may employ the use of third party services for the purpose of facilitating payment and the completion of Purchases.
 By submitting your information, you grant us the right to provide the information to these third parties subject to our Privacy Policy.